JeNilSE/Quest-Log/README.md

 - [ ] Document all school projects and assignments.

 ## 🟦 Side Quests
-- [ ] Investigate more about running AI models locally (ex.
-Potpie).
+- [ ] Trying to come up with more projects to learn more about linux/win/mac security.

 ## 🟩 Completed Quests
 - [x] **[The Proxmox Gateway](https://github.com/JeNilSE/Proxmox-Secure-Gateway-Home-Lab)**